Social Distancing: How to Stay at Home and Enjoy It Like a Resort

 7. Add a Home Theater Room

 Enjoying the comforts of your own home is what staycations are all about, especially when it comes to settling in for a movie.
 A home theater room doesn’t have to be as elaborate as your local megaplex, and it certainly doesn’t have to be as expensive.
-Mounting a flatscreen on the wall, positioning your sound system around the room and placing a cozy couch in the middle allows you to take “Netflix and chill” to a whole new level.
+Mounting a flatscreen on the wall, positioning your sound system around the room and placing a cozy couch in the middle allows you to take “movie night at home” to a whole new level.

 Talk about pampering yourself on a stay-at-home vacation!
 This media room in a 5-bedroom, 3-bath Country style luxury home takes "home theater" to the next level (Plan #153-1021).

-On the hunt for more home resort features?
+On the hunt for additional features to make sheltering in place more fun?
 Don't forget to check out our selection of vacation and outdoor living house plans for even more creative ideas.
-You can also share your best staycation wish-list features and renovation projects in the comments below.
+You can also share your best social-distancing features and renovation projects in the comments below.

 Footnote: The lead image is of a 3-bedroom, 2.5-bath Vacation style home (Plan #132-1313).
 For more information, click here.